lukereding/molly_arts/molly_arts_book_keeping.md

 For each individual (i.e. each BAM file), we can use idxstats in `samtools` to extract a list of genes and their counts:
 `samtools idxstats SRR1166372_1.bam.sort.bam | cut -f 1,3`

+> **note: check this.** initial tests showed that this shows some duplicate genes. see the bsa hscript [here](https://www.biostars.org/p/14531/) for a possible, better alternative.

 ---------------